 - Purebred breeding animal classes will be divided as equally as possible by farrowing date.

-- Crossbred gilt and boar classes will be divided by weight.
+- Crossbred classes will be divided by weight.

-- CROSSBRED BOARS: A documented stress test must be presented at check-in.
-Stress status of boars will be listed in the show and sale catalog.
-This is not a requirement for crossbred gilts.
+- CROSSBREDS: A documented stress test must be presented at check-in.
+Stress status of crossbreds will be listed in the show and sale catalog.

 DNA STRESS STATEMENT